OpenEvalProject/evals/manuscripts/elife-80652/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/01cwqze88 Center for Human Immunology, National Institutes of Health Bethesda United States
+1. Center for Human Immunology, National Institutes of Health Bethesda United States ([ROR:01cwqze88](https://ror.org/01cwqze88))
-2. https://ror.org/01cwqze88 Medical Virology Section, Laboratory of Infectious Diseases, National Institutes of Health Bethesda United States
+2. Medical Virology Section, Laboratory of Infectious Diseases, National Institutes of Health Bethesda United States ([ROR:01cwqze88](https://ror.org/01cwqze88))
-3. https://ror.org/01cwqze88 Multiscale Systems Biology Section, Laboratory of Immune System Biology, National Institutes of Health Bethesda United States
+3. Multiscale Systems Biology Section, Laboratory of Immune System Biology, National Institutes of Health Bethesda United States ([ROR:01cwqze88](https://ror.org/01cwqze88))

 † Corresponding author

 ## Abstract

-Both sex and prior exposure to pathogens are known to influence responses to immune challenges, but their combined effects are not well established in humans, particularly in early innate responses critical for shaping subsequent outcomes.
-We employed systems immunology approaches to study responses to a replication-defective, herpes simplex virus (HSV) 2 vaccine in men and women either naive or previously exposed to HSV.
-Blood transcriptomic and cell population profiling showed substantial changes on day 1 after vaccination, but the responses depended on sex and whether the vaccinee was naive or previously exposed to HSV.
+Background:Both sex and prior exposure to pathogens are known to influence responses to immune challenges, but their combined effects are not well established in humans, particularly in early innate responses critical for shaping subsequent outcomes.Methods:We employed systems immunology approaches to study responses to a replication-defective, herpes simplex virus (HSV) 2 vaccine in men and women either naive or previously exposed to HSV.Results:Blood transcriptomic and cell population profiling showed substantial changes on day 1 after vaccination, but the responses depended on sex and whether the vaccinee was naive or previously exposed to HSV.
 The magnitude of early transcriptional responses was greatest in HSV naive women where type I interferon (IFN) signatures were prominent and associated negatively with vaccine-induced neutralizing antibody titers, suggesting that a strong early antiviral response reduced the uptake of this replication-defective virus vaccine.
-While HSV seronegative vaccine recipients had upregulation of gene sets in type I IFN (IFN-α/β) responses, HSV2 seropositive vaccine recipients tended to have responses focused more on type II IFN (IFN-γ) genes.
-These results together show that prior exposure and sex interact to shape early innate responses that then impact subsequent adaptive immune phenotypes.
-Intramural Research Program of the NIH, the National Institute of Allergy and Infectious Diseases, and other institutes supporting the Trans-NIH Center for Human Immunology, Autoimmunity, and Inflammation.
+While HSV seronegative vaccine recipients had upregulation of gene sets in type I IFN (IFN-α/β) responses, HSV2 seropositive vaccine recipients tended to have responses focused more on type II IFN (IFN-γ) genes.Conclusions:These results together show that prior exposure and sex interact to shape early innate responses that then impact subsequent adaptive immune phenotypes.Funding:Intramural Research Program of the NIH, the National Institute of Allergy and Infectious Diseases, and other institutes supporting the Trans-NIH Center for Human Immunology, Autoimmunity, and Inflammation.
 The vaccine trial was supported through a clinical trial agreement between the National Institute of Allergy and Infectious Diseases and Sanofi Pasteur.
 Clinical trial number: NCT01915212.

 ## Introduction